The Ophthalmic Coding Specialist exam is a 100-question, multi-choice assessment that covers all aspects of coding for ophthalmology.

 - New: In April, take the original exam, the new retina-specific exam or both.

-- Participants have 10 working days to complete the exam.
+- Both tests allow 10 working days for you to complete the online exam.

 - A score of 80 percent must be achieved to pass the exam.

-- Participants must retest every three years to assure coding accuracy.
+- Retesting is required every three years to assure coding accuracy.

 Exam pricing (new/renewing/retakes)

-$199 — Member: Ophthalmologists, their clinical staff, and JCAHPO certified personnel.
+$199 — Member: Ophthalmologists, their clinical staff and IJCAHPO-certified personnel.

 $349 — Nonmember: Consultants, industry representatives and those not working for a clinic.

-- Reassure yourself that your coding knowledge is up to date; Know that you are keeping up with constantly changing codes.
+- Confirm that your coding knowledge is up to date and you are keeping up with constantly changing codes.

-- Receive national professional recognition; Be recognized for your expertise and proficiency.
-Those who pass the exam are encouraged to add the credentials OCS after their name.
+- Receive national professional recognition; be recognized for your expertise and proficiency.
+Those who pass the exam are encouraged to add the credentials OCS and/or OCSR after their name.

 Resources to Help You Prepare

 Just like real life coding, the Ophthalmic Coding Specialist Exam is open book.
-The exam includes questions on all of the content areas presented in the Ophthalmic Coding Series.
-Each area is represented in the 100 question exam.
+The following resources will help you prepare.
 The following resources will help you prepare:

-Attend courses: AAOE’s Codequest Coding Courses and other coding sessions offered at the Academy’s and JCAHPO’s annual meetings.
+Attend courses: AAOE’s Codequest coding courses and other sessions offered at the Academy’s and IJCAHPO’s annual meetings.

 Consult Academy reference books:

-The following online course offers the flexibility to learn accurate coding and documentation at your own pace from the comfort of your home or office.
+The following online 1-hour courses offer the flexibility to learn accurate coding and documentation at your own pace from the comfort of your home or office.